Add and Query

 The OMS defines 10 grain types that capture different kinds of autonomous memory: belief, event, state, action, observation, goal, reasoning, consensus, consent, and workflow.
 Each type has required fields suited to its purpose — events track what happened, states track current values, actions track tool executions.
 Batch-add accepts an array of typed grains with shared namespace and tags, returning per-grain status.

 Use batch-add when you need to write multiple grains atomically or when you are storing non-belief grain types.
-Beliefs written via batch-add are stored and searchable but do not populate the hexastore or knowledge graph.
-If you need triple indexing, use the /add endpoint instead.
+Belief grains written through batch-add are indexed in the graph index and participate in the knowledge graph exactly as if you had called /add on each grain individually — the two endpoints share the same write sink.

 db.add("event", {"content": "john completed onboarding", "subject": "john"})